Ability Action Australia

 In summary

-Ability Action Australia’s speech pathologists help participants find ways to develop their ability to communicate.
-The benefits of speech pathology are varied:
+Ability Action Australia’s speech pathologists help children find ways to develop their ability to communicate.
+The benefits of speech therapy include:

-• Speech pathologists are trained to help children of all ages and abilities to develop the ability to communicate, to meet their particular needs
+• Speech pathologists are trained to help children of all ages improve their ability to communicate

-• Our speech pathologists work in a multidisciplinary team with other health professionals to provide a holistic service, and help people with a range of difficulties, not just speech
+• Our speech pathologists work in a multidisciplinary team with other health professionals to provide a holistic service and help people with a range of goals, not just communication

 • Speech pathologists are trained over a period of four to five years in the diagnosis, management and treatment of children who are unable to communicate effectively or who have difficulty with feeding and swallowing